tldr-pages/tldr/pages/common/airodump-ng.md

 `sudo airodump-ng {{interface}}`

-- Capture packets and display information about a wireless network, saving the data to a file:
+- Capture packets and display information about a wireless given the mac address and channel, and save the output to a file:

 `sudo airodump-ng --channel {{channel}} --write {{filename}} --bssid {{mac}} {{interface}}`